Trust4AI/GENIE/README.md

 - `user_prompt`.
 Mandatory string indicating the user prompt to send to the model.
 - `response_max_length`.
 Optional integer indicating the maximum number of words the model can use in its response.
 - `list_format_response`.
 Optional boolean indicating whether the response of the model should be returned as a structured list of points.
-- `exclude_bias_references`.
-Optional boolean indicating whether the model should exclude any terms in the response provided.
 - `excluded_text`.
 Optional string indicating the terms that the model should exclude in the provided response.
 - `temperature`.
 Optional float between 0 and 1 indicating the temperature to use in the response generation process.